system-zero/system-zero/data/docs/la.md

 # else        -  else clause
 # else if     -  else if clause
 # else ifnot  -  else ifnot clause
-# when/orelse -  when expression
+# then/orelse -  control single conditional statements and expressions
 # while       -  while loop
 # for         -  for loop
 # loop        -  loop loop